-- 1. From the menu bar, select Sources \rightarrow Text. - 2.
-In the text edit box of the object inspector, type a message. - 3.
+- 1. From the menu bar, select Sources $\rightarrow$ Text. - 2.
+In the text edit box of the properties panel, type a message. - 3.
 Hit the Apply button.

 The text you entered appears in the 3D view.
 You can place this text wherever you want by simply dragging it with the mouse.
-The Display tab in the object inspector provides additional options for the size, font, and color of the text.
+The Display group in the properties panel provides additional options for the size, font, and color of the text.
 It also has additional controls for placing the text in the most common locations.